History of Tufts School of Medicine

 1980

-The Sackler School of Graduate Biomedical Sciences opens with Dr. Murray Blair as dean.
-The next year, Tufts Associated Health Plan is founded by the Department of Community Health.
+The Graduate School of Biomedical Sciences opens with Dr. Murray Blair as dean.

 Med students attending a lecture in the DeBlois auditorium in the 1980s